AdobeDocs/audience-manager.en/help/using/api/dcs-intro/dcs-event-calls/dcs-event-calls.md

 # [!UICONTROL DCS] Event Call APIs {#dcs-event-call-apis}

 Event calls send information to the [!UICONTROL DCS] in a URL string.
 In a typical Audience Manager deployment, customers use our [!DNL JavaScript] data collection code ([!UICONTROL DIL]) to send data to the [!UICONTROL DCS].
 However, sometimes customers cannot put our [!DNL JavaScript] code on their pages.
-If company policies or other technical issues prevent you from placing our [!DNL JavaScript] code on your pages, you can still work with Audience Manager to send and return data from [!UICONTROL DCS] with these event call APIs.
+If company policies or other technical issues prevent you from placing our [!DNL JavaScript] code on your pages, you can still work with Audience Manager to send and return data from [!UICONTROL DCS] with these event call [!UICONTROL API]s.

 ## Getting Started {#section_8C67D1FCC3BC4A6FA98282589E709414}